-- 303 SHAKESPEARE.
-F and S, core.
-A study of selected works of William Shakespeare.
-Staff. - 304 ENGLISH LITERATURE OF THE SIXTEENTH CENTURY.
-S, core.
-A study of the lyricists and sonneteers, the prose writers, and the dramatists (exclusive of Shakespeare).
+303 SHAKESPEARE.
+F and S. A study of selected works of William Shakespeare.
+Staff.

+304 ENGLISH LITERATURE OF THE SIXTEENTH CENTURY.
+S. A study of the lyricists and sonneteers, the prose writers, and the dramatists (exclusive of Shakespeare).
 An intensive study of the poetry of Spenser and the drama of Marlowe.
+Mr. Wiersma.

-Mr. Wiersma. - 305 ENGLISH LITERATURE OF THE SEVENTEENTH CENTURY.
-F, core.
-A study of important poetry and prose in England from Donne to Dryden, with particular emphasis upon the poetry of Donne, Herbert, Vaughan, Traherne, and Herrick, and upon the prose of Donne, Browne, and Taylor.
-Mr. Wiersma. - 306 Milton.
-S, core.
-An intensive study of the poetry and prose of John Milton.
-Mr, Harper. - 507 ENGLISH LITERATURE OF THE EIGHTEENTH CENTURY.
-S, core.
-A study of English poetry and prose in the eighteenth century, with emphasis on the neo-classicists, Pope, Addison, Swift, and Johnson, and a study of the beginnings of the romantic outlook in Gray, Thomson, and Cowper.
-Not offered 1972-73. - 308 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
-F, core.
-A study of the Romantic writers of England in both poetry and prose, with intensive critical work on Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats.
-Mr. Kroese. - 309 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
-S, core.
-A continuation of 308.
+305 ENGLISH LITERATURE OF THE SEVENTEENTH CENTURY.
+F. A study of important poetry and prose in England from Donne to Dryden, with particular emphasis upon the poetry of Donne, Herbert, Vaughan, Traherne, and Herrick, and upon the prose of Donne, Browne, and Taylor.
+Mr. Wiersma.

+306 MILTON.
+S. An intensive study of the poetry and prose of John Milton.
+Not offered 1973-74.

+307 ENGLISH LITERATURE OF THE EIGHTEENTH CENTURY.
+S. A study of English poetry and prose in the eighteenth century, with emphasis on the neo-classicists, Pope, Addison, Swift, and Johnson, and a study of the beginnings of the romantic outlook in Gray, Thomson, and Cowper.
+Mr. Vander Weele.

+308 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
+F. A study of the Romantic writers of England in both poetry and prose, with intensive critical work on Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats.
+Not offered 1973-74.

+80 ENGLISH

+309 ENGLISH LITERATURE OF THE NINENTEENTH CENTURY.
+S. A continuation of 308.
 A study of the Victorian writers of England in both poetry and prose, with intensive critical work on Tennyson, Browning, and Arnold among the poets, and Arnold, Newman, Huxley, and Ruskin among the prose writers.
+Mr. Tuemersma.

-Mr. Tiemersma. - 310 AMERICAN LITERATURE.
-F, core, honors sections.
-A study of important writings in the colonial and revolutionary periods, with emphasis upon the culture and writings of the New England group.
+310 AMERICAN LITERATURE.
+F. A study of important writings in the colonial and revolutionary periods, with emphasis upon the culture and writings of the New England group.
 Staff.

-- 311 AMERICAN LITERATURE.
-S, core, honors sections.
-A continuation of 310.
+311 AMERICAN LITERATURE.
+S. A continuation of 310.
 Intensive study of Whitman and Twain.
 A survey of the realistic movement, the new poetry, and important twentieth-century fiction and criticism.
+Staff.

-Staff. - 313 Modern English and American Poetry.
-S, core.
-A study of the lyric and dramatic poetry of England and America from 1890 to the present.
-Mr. Walhout. - 314 THE ENGLISH NOVEL.
-S, core.
-A survey of the English novel from its beginnings through Conrad, with emphasis upon the art and thought of the major novelists.
+313 MODERN ENGLISH AND AMERICAN POETRY.
+S. A study of the lyric and dramatic poetry of England and America from 1890 to the present.
+Mr. Walhout.

+314 THE ENGLISH NOVEL.
+S. A survery of the English novel from its beginnings through Conrad, with emphasis upon the art and thought of the major novelists.
 Special attention is paid to the development of realistic, romantic, epic, and symbolic strains in modern fiction.
 The course includes the reading of at least twelve novels.
-Miss Ten Harmsel. - 315 CONTEMPORARY ENGLISH AND AMERICAN FICTION.
-F and S, core.
-A study of English and American fiction, with their continental relations, from 1890 to the present.
-Mr. Hook, Mr. Oppewall. - 318 STUDIES IN AMERICAN LITERATURE.
+Miss Ten Harmsel.

+315 CONTEMPORARY ENGLISH AND AMERICAN FICTION.
+F and S. A study of English and American fiction, with their continental relations, from 1890 to the present.
+Mr. Hook, Mr. Oppewall.

+318 STUDIES IN AMERICAN LITERATURE.
 S. Intensive studies of three or four American writers selected from different periods of American literary history, with the selection changed from year to year.
 Typical groupings are: Hawthorne, James, Faulkner; Whitman, Dickinson, Frost, Stevens; Thoreau, Twain, Ellison, Baldwin; and Melville, Hemingway, O'Neill.
 Prerequisites: 310, 311.
+Mr. Walhout.

-Mr. Walhout. - 320 WORLD LITERATURE.
-S, core.
-A course of selected readings and lectures in the literature of non-English speaking peoples, ancient and modern, with special emphasis on the period from Dante to Thomas Mann, and with particular attention to significant forms and themes.
-Mr. Vander Weele. - 321 Modern Drama.
-Plays by the following authors are read and discussed in relation to the major movements in modern drama: Ibsen, Shaw, Giraudoux, Pirandello, Brecht, Ionesco, Beckett, Behan, Delaney, Gelber, Genêt, Pinter.
-Not offered 1972-73.
+320 WORLD LITERATURE.
+S. A course of selected readings and lectures in the literature of non-English speaking people, ancient and modern, with special emphasis on the period from Dante to Thomas Mann, and with particular attention to significant forms and themes.
+Mr. Vander Weele.

+321 MODERN DRAMA.
+F. Plays by the following authors are read and discussed in relation to the major movements in modern drama: Ibsen, Shaw, Giraudoux, Pirandello, Brecht, Ionesco, Beckett, Behan, Delaney, Gelber, Genêt, Pinter.
+Miss Walters.